ioBroker/ioBroker.mqtt/README.md

 This adapter uses the MQTT.js library from [https://github.com/adamvr/MQTT.js/](https://github.com/adamvr/MQTT.js/)

 ## Configuration
-- **Type** - Select "Client" (If you want to receive and send messages to other broker) or "Server" if you want to create own MQTT broker.
+- **Type** - Select "Client" (If you want to receive and send messages to another broker) or "Server" if you want to create own MQTT broker.

 ### Server settings
 - **WebSockets** - if parallel to TCP Server, the WebSocket MQTT Server should run.